KCL-Health-NLP/nlp_youth_awards/README.md

 The simple word and document vectors we built above can be used in NLP and information retrieval applications, but they have a few shortcomings, and better distributional semantics solutions exist: **word embeddings**.
 Whereas the vectors we have looked at so far are high dimensional with integer values, word embeddings are much lower dimensional (maybe a few hundred dimensions), with real number values.
 The most popular of these is Google's [Word2Vec](https://www.tensorflow.org/text/tutorials/word2vec) and Stanford University's [GloVe](https://nlp.stanford.edu/projects/glove/).
 We will use both of these in the practical below.

 **Presentation**
+This presentation gives a high level, intuitive overview of word embeddings.
+For more details, and information on how they are built, see the links above and Chapter 6 in [Jurafsky and Martin](https://web.stanford.edu/~jurafsky/slp3/)
 - [Word embeddings](./presentations/word-embeddings.pdf)

 **Practical**
+In this practical, you will create a word embedding from a small corpus and test it.
+It won't be very good!
+Then you will load an embedding that has been pre-trained on a much bigger corpus, to see the difference this makes.

 - [Word embeddings - Python notebook](https://githubtocolab.com/KCL-Health-NLP/nlp_youth_awards/blob/main/practicals/embeddings.ipynb)